 ERP software assessments provide answers to your questions

-However, many customers may only evaluate ERP software every 10 to 15 years.
+However, companies typically only evaluate ERP software every 10 to 15 years (if that).
 The ERP selection team members may have never evaluated software, or may have done so only once before.
-This leads to the development of many different processes -- some are good and others not so good.
+This leads to the development of disparate processes -- some are good and others not so good.
 The Visual South team can help regardless.

-Our team provides a consultative approach for companies, and can help create an ERP evaluation process and ERP evaluation template to ensure you maximize your time looking for the right-sized application to meet your business needs.
+Our team takes a consultative approach with companies, and can help create a solid ERP evaluation process and template to ensure you maximize your time looking for the right-sized application to meet your business needs.

 A big part of ERP evaluation is knowing the right questions to ask.
-The questions need to be well-thought-out because it can be challenging to differentiate between ERP providers and products.
+The questions need to be well-thought-out because it can be challenging to differentiate between all the ERP providers and products on the market.
 You want to be able to quickly identify which products are a viable option.

 A common mistake is to either look at products that do not provide a complete functional footprint and will limit growth; or conversely, to look at a brand name like SAP and assume it will easily fit into small or medium-sized organizations, when it is actually too big and complex for the business requirements.
 NetSuite is another product often considered due to brand recognition, but it is notoriously weak at addressing manufacturers’ core needs without partner products and add-ons.